pedroassumpcao/incident/examples/bank/README.md

 #### Events

 Below are two examples that demonstrate how event data structures can be defined using basic Elixir structs or leveraging `Ecto.Schema` with embedded schemas.
-For information only, these data will be used as the `event_data` in the `Incident.Event.PersistedEvent` data structure but this is handle automatically by Incident:
+For information only, these data will be used as the `event_data` in the event data structure, but this is handle automatically by Incident:

 ```elixir
 defmodule Bank.Events.AccountOpened do